lunarengineer-bot/lunar-engineering-cloud-init-kube/tests/README.md

 Testing involves cloudinit and terraform.

-Bottom line, just run test_case.sh from the root.
+Bottom line, just run the scripts in order.

 It takes input, pipes it through the terraform, and scrapes the output into a cloud config validation routine.